carsnl/RoguelikePokemon/README.md

 Hints (Click to expand)
 </summary>
 <br>
-- Try exploring the world and find out what each symbol represents.
+Try exploring the world and find out what each symbol represents. <br>
-- Pokemons are represented as letters.
+Pokemons are represented as letters. <br>
-- Certain Pokemon spawn on specific environments.
+Certain Pokemon spawn on specific environments. <br>
+The day and night cycle affects each Pokemon differently. <br>
-- Offer a wild Pokemon a Pokefruit that matches their type.
-For example, Bulbausaur loves Grass Pokefruit.
+Offer a wild Pokemon a Pokefruit that matches their type.
+For example, Bulbausaur loves Grass Pokefruit. <br>
-- To catch a Pokemon, increase the affection points (AP) between you and Pokemon first.
+To catch a Pokemon, increase the affection points (AP) between you and Pokemon first. <br>
-- Careful, you can be killed by wild Pokemon!
+Careful, you can be killed by wild Pokemon! <br>

 </details>